top of page

 BARG Factor: 3.242

 I've been using this equation for a few years now and it has never let me down.
 Yet, I wasn't sure if I trusted it when ordering this board.
-My current custom Carver had a BARG Factor of 3.22 making it nearly identical to this board, despite the Carver being 9l higher in volume.
+My current custom Carver had a BARG Factor of 3.22 making it nearly identical, despite the Carver being 9l higher in volume.
 The question I wanted an answer to here was can I use a longer, narrower board with lower volume and still get the same takeoff power?
-Initially, the answer appears to be yes.
+The answer has proven to be yes.

 Volume: 68l vs my 85kg